Loading...

 | Starting price (March 2026) | $19/mo | ~$9/mo |

-Pricing and features verified March 2026.
-Competitor data sourced from OutlierKit's official website.
-Check their site for current pricing.
+Data verified March 2026.
+Competitor data from OutlierKit's website.

 I used OutlierKit for content planning over eight weeks alongside TubeAnalytics, deliberately using each tool at its intended workflow stage.
 OutlierKit's outlier database is well-organized — the AI brainstorming surfaced topic angles I hadn't considered for my niche, and the thumbnail inspiration library helped me identify three visual styles the algorithm had recently rewarded in my category.
 At approximately $9/month, it earned its cost at the research stage.
 The gap I kept hitting: OutlierKit can identify that a specific topic generated 4× average views for a competitor channel, but it cannot tell you whether that topic would resonate with your specific audience or how it would monetize in your geography.
 After publishing two videos researched through OutlierKit, TubeAnalytics showed me that one performed 2.4× better than the other despite similar view counts — the difference was audience geography.
 The higher-performing video had 60% US viewership generating $11.20 RPM; the other had 70% Southeast Asian viewership generating $1.90 RPM.
 OutlierKit answered the pre-production question about what to make.
 TubeAnalytics answered the post-publish question about what it was worth and why the two videos monetized so differently.
 Both tools together at approximately $28/month covered the full research-to-measurement workflow.